Social Isolation and the Loneliness Epidemic

 - For those looking to go overseas—practice building strong, trust-filled relationships with people from another culture who don’t know Jesus here in the States.
 Honestly, the ability to form deep, trust-filled friendships with people from another culture is probably more important than your ability to “evangelize,” especially in your first few years.

 Please join me in praying that God uses his church to proclaim his love to those crying out for it.

 Again, here’s a link to download the full methodology and results.
 Full disclosure, it reads like a research paper.
 (You like reading research papers on a Christian mission blog, too?
 We should be friends!!!)

-John has almost a decade of missions experience at OMF (U.S.) as a mobilizer-data analyst-coder-teacher-writer.
+John Hawke worked 10 years at OMF (U.S.) as a mobilizer-data analyst-coder-teacher-writer.
 His passions include running, satire, coding, board games, mobilizing the American church and medium-length walks on the beach.

 Share this Post